microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   Scanning parameters for images in panels B and C (SKYSCAN 2214): accelerating voltage 100 kV, current 100 µA, 8 µm voxel size, 1 mm copper filter, 0.18° rotation step, 360 degrees scan, frame averaging 4.
   Due to the voxel size of 8--9 µm, microvessels with diameter of 40 µm or less cannot be visualized in such large samples.](images/Fig5_Vreni jaw minipig.png){#fig:5}

-Osseointegration of implants is influenced by agiogenesis.
+Osseointegration of implants is influenced by angiogenesis.
 <!--
 Can we cite https://www.mdpi.com/1996-1944/14/7/1678 here?
 -->